alexander-mathieu/rales_engine/README.md

 # Rales Engine

 ## Description
 Welcome to Rales Engine!
-This is a [Turing School of Software and Design](https://turing.io/) project that uses Rails to build a REST API which exposes the [SalesEngine](https://github.com/turingschool-examples/sales_engine/tree/master/data) data schema.
-Additional information about the project can be found <a href="https://backend.turing.io/module3/projects/rails_engine#learning-goals">here</a>.
+This is a [Turing School of Software & Design](https://turing.io/) project that uses Rails to build a JSON:API exposing the data schema from a retired Turing project, [Sales Engine](https://github.com/turingschool-examples/sales_engine/tree/master/data).
+Additional information about the project can be found [here](https://backend.turing.io/module3/projects/rails_engine#learning-goals).

 ## Requirements
  * [Ruby 2.4.1](https://www.ruby-lang.org/en/downloads/) - Ruby Version